Package Holiday Claims: Compensation From The UK For Injury Whilst On Holiday Overseas

 Holiday, trip or excursion

 A package holiday is a holiday, trip or excursion with:

 It does not matter if each element of the holiday is broken down to show separate prices, so long as one overall price is charged.

-3. Which includes a combination of at least two of the following which were arranged prior to the holiday commencing:
+To be classed as a package holiday – it must include a combination of at least two of the following, which were arranged prior to the holiday commencing:

 Transport can include air, train, coach, sea etc.